robbintt/outlines/digests/compilers-ch1-the-dragon-book.md

 ### 1.3 The Phases of a Compiler

-A compiler operates in conceptual `phases`.
+- A compiler operates in conceptual `phases`.
 Each transforms the `source program` from one representation to another.

-See fig. 1.9, page 10 for a "typical decomposition of a compiler".

-Some phases may be grouped together.
+- Some phases may be grouped together.
 Intermediate representations between grouped phases need not be explicity constructed.
+- See fig. 1.9, page 10 for a "typical decomposition of a compiler".

 ###### Phases